amsaren/course_materials/Webinar_2022/slides/Tykky.md

 - Many containers can run as-is on any system with container support
   - Same container could run in Puhti, Mahti, LUMI, your own computer...
 - Software requiring MPI will need suitable container for each system
-  - Most bioscience applications are thread-based, so this is not a problem
+  - Most bioscience applications are thread-based
 - Sofware requiring GPU more portable than MPI, but may require modifications

 # Container complications